UPPMAX/HPC-python/docs/packages.rst

     - **Conda** (``conda``) is more general and while it contains many Python packages and packages with a Python interface, it is often used to also distribute packages which do not contain any Python (e.g. C or C++ packages).
     	- Creates its own environment that does not interact with other python installations
+	- At HPC2N, Conda is not recommended, and we do not support it there

     - Many libraries and tools are distributed in both ecosystems.